Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: Abstract

 \section{Abstract}

-We present a novel fundamental effect that for the matter waves the space-averaging free-fall point of quantum particles undergoes a spin-dependent transverse shift in the gravitational field of the Earth.
-This effect is similar to the geometric spin Hall effect (GSHE) [Aiello et al., Phys.
+We discuss a novel gravitational effect that the space-averaged free-fall point of quantum particle undergoes a spin-dependent transverse shift in the Earth's gravitational field.
+This effect is similar to the geometric spin Hall effect (GSHE) [Aiello {\it et al.}, Phys.
 Rev. Lett.
-103, 100401 (2009)] and can be called gravity-induced GSHE.
-This effect suggests that there might be violations of the universality of free fall (UFF) or weak equivalence principle (WEP) in the quantum domain.
+103, 100401 (2009)], and can be called gravity-induced GSHE.
+To some extent, this effect can be viewed as a kind of violation of the universality of free fall (UFF) or weak equivalence principle (WEP) in the quantum domain.